 Code overhead or bloat is a common factor in slowing down your website - particularly if you're using a platform like WordPress.

-When you use an off-the-shelf CMS, it has to carry a lot of code that's not really relevant to you or your website, and that code can slow your load times considerably.
+When you use an off-the-shelf Content Management System (CMS), it has to carry a lot of code that's not really relevant to you or your website, and that code can slow your load times considerably.

 Page speed and assets